ejunjsh/kadd/README.md

 # kadd

-a command to add container into a running pod
+a command to add container into a running pod on k8s

+## precondition

+install a docker desktop and enable the k8s

 ## getting started